squidfunk/mkdocs-material/docs/customization.md

 ### Environment setup

-In order to start development on the Material theme, a [Node.js][8] version of at least 8 is required, as well as the package manager [yarn][9] which is a better version of `npm`.
+In order to start development on the Material theme, a [Node.js][8] version of at least 8 is required.
 First, clone the repository:

 ``` sh
 git clone https://github.com/squidfunk/mkdocs-material